There are two places for you to check when looking for

 new content.

-Featured Layout for your enjoymnet.
-You will find
+Featured Layout for your enjoyment.
+You will find that

-that layout and others in your Featured Layout folder in your Web Layout Chooser,
+in the Featured Layout folder in your Web Layout Chooser,

-shown at left.
-Check in this folder now and then
+as shown at left.
+Check this folder now and then

 to see what's new.